Athied/PowderTinker/README.md

 - Physics
   - Complete physics rules for basic 4 material types - solid, liquid, gas, powder
-  - Add external forces such as gravity and wind
+  - Add external forces such as gravity (done) and wind
   - Change cells' local understanding of direction based on the direction of gravity
-  - Do extra pass over physics rules, adding more in-depth features such as density and buoyancy
+  - Do extra pass over physics rules, adding more in-depth features such as density (done) and buoyancy
   - Add explosions
   - Add fire as a 5th material type (?)
   - Add chemical reactions if I end up having enough materials to justify it

 - Materials
-  - Solids: Stone (done), Wood
+  - Solids: Stone, Wood
-  - Liquids: Water (done), Lava, Acid
+  - Liquids: Water, Lava, Acid
   - Gases: Steam, Smoke, Toxic Gas
   - Powders: Sand (done), Salt, Dirt, Explosive